BenAttarEthan/project_RottenTomatoes/README.md

 ## Milestone 1
 -----------------
-We create a webscraper using the packages "REQUESTS", "BS4" and "SELENIUM".
+We created a webscraper using the packages **REQUESTS**, **BEAUTIFOULSOUP** and **SELENIUM**.

-"REQUESTS" was used to validate that the datas are avaible.
+**REQUESTS** was used to validate that the datas are avaible.
-"BS4" was used to register the HTML datas and to find the informations needed.
+**BEAUTIFOULSOUP** was used to register the HTML datas and to find the informations needed.
-"SELENIUM" was used to navigate into the main page.
+**SELENIUM** was used to navigate into the main page.

-For each movie, we exeplored the related link to take a maximum of informations (date, type, rate...)
+For each movie, we explored the related link to take a maximum of informations (date, type, rate...)

 The main challenge we faced is on the main page.
 Rotten Tomatoes provides a big amount of movies.
 That means a big amount of pages.
-The pages are scrolled behind each others, and to open a new one, it needed to 'click' on a "LOAD MORE" button.
+The pages are scrolled behind each others, and to open a new one, it is required to 'click' on a `LOAD MORE` button.
-But at each update, the website authorized 5 pages.
-That means, we can't extract the list of the films on the other pages, even if we loaded it before.
+When **REQUESTS** tries to get the url of pages superior to 6, the website loops back to page 5.
+That means, we can't extract the list of the films on next pages, even if we tried to get it before.
-To solve this challenge, we used "SELENIUM" and a nice team spirit to improve the code.
+To solve this challenge, we used **SELENIUM** and a nice team spirit to improve the code.
 We first add lines to click on the button until the button deseappears.
 The "REQUESTS" updates the page, so all the HTML code was lost.
 Then, we added lines to extract the HTML code before this update.

 ## Instruction
 -----------------
 To use the scrapper, first open a command line terminal.
 Once this is done go in the folder containing the project.
-Then, to execute it, ```$ py ./scrapper_rt.py [NUMBER_OF_PAGES]``` with [NUMBER_OF_PAGES] being replaced by the number of pages to scrappe.
+Then, to execute it, tap ```$ py ./scrapper_rt.py [NUMBER_OF_PAGES]``` as a command line, with [NUMBER_OF_PAGES] being replaced by the number of pages to scrappe.